Updated July 2022

 Most vaccines are taken as 2 doses, 4 weeks apart, however vaccine availability and population load can be factors that induce variability.
 For Astra Zeneca-Oxford (Covishield) up to 12 weeks gap between doses is being practiced in some countries.
 Johnson and Johnson is currently a single-dose vaccine, and ZyCoV-D is a three-dose vaccine.

 - Sputnik V Adenoviral vector vaccine: Approved in 74 countries including Russia, and UAE, and in India in collaboration with Dr. Reddy’s Labs.
-Single-dose Sputnik light (single dose) approved in 26 countries including Russia.
+Single-dose Sputnik light (single dose) is approved in 26 countries including Russia.

-- Johnson and Johnson Adenoviral vector vaccine AD26.COV2.S: Approved in 111 countries including USA, EU.
+- Johnson and Johnson Adenoviral vector vaccine AD26.COV2.S: Approved in 113 countries including USA, EU.

 - CanSino Ad5-N-CoV Adenoviral vector vaccine: Approved in 10 countries including China.